What’s in the Dairy-free Fridge?

 Cream – you can still enjoy the richness of cream, but without the health risks!

-- Single – Provamel Alpro Soya Dream is available from major supermarkets and health stores, Granose Soya Creem from health stores, Oatly cream and coconut cream are also widely available
+- Single – Alpro Soya Cream is available from major supermarkets and health stores, Granose Soya Creem from health stores, Oatly cream and coconut cream are also widely available

 - Double – Soya Too whipping cream and squirty whipped cream are available in some health food and specialist shops

 Custard – Provamel Alpro make superb custard in a carton and so do Oatly.
 Alpro's Soya Dessert is another winner.
-Find these products in the Free From section of a good supermarket or else at your health store.
+Find these products in the Free From section in a supermarket or else at your health store.

 Ice cream – Enjoy that summer moment without dairy.